marrusl/imagemode-ocp-lab/README.md

 NOTE: the build job is a multi-stage build where `configs` is the base RHCOS image plus machineconfig content and `final` is the image that will be rolled out to the nodes in the pool.

-Using the [refresh-sample-image.sh](http://refresh-sample-image.sh) script to write a MachineOSConfig template.
-NOTE: this one is hardcoded to `master`.
+Using the `refresh-sample-image.sh` script to write a MachineOSConfig template.
+NOTE: it's hardcoded to `master`.

 Optionally, we can use `yq` to save us some YAML indentation pain when working with Containerfiles.
 Although not included in RHEL, yq can be found in [EPEL](https://access.redhat.com/solutions/3358) and on various platforms such as macOS (via Homebrew), Windows, and Fedora.
 It’s overkill for short and simple Containerfile content but a lifesaver when things get a little more complicated.